-HMIS Data, Release of Information, and HIPAA Disclosure
+HMIS Data, Privacy, and Release of Information

 A household must provide informed consent prior to beginning the assessment.
 Throughout the assessment process, participants must not be pressured or forced to provide CE staff with information that they do not wish to disclose, including specific disability or medical diagnosis information.
 You cannot complete an assessment with a household without their knowledge and explicit agreement.
 You also cannot complete the assessment solely through observation or using known information within your organization.
-The HOTHC HMIS Release of Information and HIPAA Disclosure Form will need to be completed by all households prior to assessment.
-These forms allow for the input of assessments within the HMIS and sharing of that protected data with community partners, in accordance to the HOTHC HMIS Policies and Procedures Manual.
-With households who choose not to complete these forms, an assessment cannot be conducted.
-Households who are not able to complete an assessment may be referred to the Coordinated Entry Committee for Case Conferencing.
+The HOTHC HMIS Release of Information (ROI) will need to be completed by all households prior to assessment and the participant will be informed of the Heart of Texas HMIS Privacy Notice.
+The ROI allows for the input of assessments within HMIS and sharing of that protected data with community partners, in accordance to the HOTHC HMIS Policy and Standard Operating Procedures Manual.
+With households who choose not to complete an ROI, an assessment cannot be conducted.
+Households who are not able to complete an assessment may be referred to the Heart to Home Coordinated Entry Committee for Case Conferencing.